Engineering Materials 2 An Introduction to

 1. Metals 3

-the generic metals and alloys; iron-based, copper-based, nickel-based,
+the generic metals and alloys; iron-based, copper-based,

 aluminium-based and titanium-based alloys; design data